AlGepe/OmniSnippets_JS/docs/codeBasics/ifWhileFor.rst

 while
 -----

 We have covered the two most basic execution control statements; with those two you should be able to do everything you'd want to do, thought maybe in not the most efficient way.
-That's what the ``while`` loop exists (a.k.a. ``do while`` loop).
+That's what the ``while`` loop exists.
 It is a very similar loop to the ``for`` but designed in a way that makes it more usable for those situations in which you want to both iterate multiple times and check conditions at the same time.

 The ``while`` loop is simpler to declare than the ``for`` since it only requires you to set a condition. **While** the condition is ``true`` the code inside the ``while`` loop will be executed.
 Let's take a look at the declaration of this loop before talking about the situations in which is comes in handy.